wwirving/object-cloud/README.md

 <!-- 2.
 Configure different sound for different objects -->

+create switch statement for different objects (depending on input integer)

 3. Add ideas class (with sound)

-4. Configure mechanics so that ideas + score and object collision reduces speed
+4. Configure mechanics so that collision increases feedback

 ++) Add background soundscape

 ++) add object rotation (at random) and size (by scale factor on both radius and object scaling)

+++ random speed of objects (1-10);

 5. Add more objects